The Boondocks season 2

 The second season of the animated television series, The Boondocks originally aired in the United States on Cartoon Network's late night programming block, Adult Swim.
 The second season features 15 episode, it originally premiered on October 8, 2007 with "...Or Die Trying" and ended with "The Story of Gangstalicious 2" on February 4, 2008.

-"The Hunger Strike" and "The Uncle Ruckus Reality Show" did not initially air in the United States, due to legal reasons.
+"The Hunger Strike" and "The Uncle Ruckus Reality Show" did not initially air in the United States, for legal reasons.
 These episodes aired in Canada and Latin America; and were also released in the United States on DVD and iTunes.
 Adult Swim eventually aired both episodes in the United States, 12 years after the original broadcast of the season and 6 years after the ending of the series, on May 29, 2020.

 All fifteen episodes from season two were released completely uncensored on a three-disc DVD set in the United States on June 10, 2008.
 The second season is also available on iTunes and has been made available for on demand streaming on Netflix.